MarkoSokser/Inform7-Jigsaw-game/story.md

 Figure of PressurePlatesImage is the file "pressure_plates.png".
 Figure of CutLegImage is the file "cut_leg.png".
 Figure of ArmBandageImage is the file "arm-bandage.png".
+Figure of ObservationRoomImage is the file "observation_room.png".
+Figure of SawManImage is the file "saw_man.png".